Elena Greenhill Blaker: Rise to fame

 The couple set up a general store, which they used as a front to sell stolen merchandise.
 Due to the dangerous nature of their life, Elena sent her children to a boarding school in Buenos Aires.

 In 1909, Elena and her husband were accused of having stolen 3000 sheep from a farm in Telsen, located in northern Chubut.
 Chubut police sent a contingent of 17 agents, led by Police Chief Calegaris, to the Montón Nilo house to arrest them.
 They were assisted by Police Chief Altamirano of Río Negro police.
 As they approached the building, they were shot at from the windows and a long shootout ensued until a white flag was raised from one the openings and a farm employee came out to negotiate.
 Calegaris approached the worker with some of his officers, but was surprised by a sudden stampede, which Elena had set off intentionally.
 In the ensuing confusion, Calegaris was taken hostage, forcing his officers to retreat.
 Elena allegedly forced him to do the dishes and other house chores while keeping him prisoner, before fleeing with her husband and heading north to Buenos Aires to lay low.
 Calegaris was humiliated and swore revenge.

-Altamirano fell ill and died in October 1914.
+On 14 October 1914, Coria died in Buenos Aires.
 Elena married one of her associates, Martin Taborda, and shortly after, decided to return to the bandit life.
 Before leaving, Elena wrote her will, possibly anticipating that she would not return.